wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 * $t_{pLH}$： delay from input 50% to outupt 50% when output is rising.

 From the practice of this lab, we introduced two ways of delay measurements:
-* One simple way is to directly use the rising time and falling time at certain node as a surrogate measurement of the delay.
-Such a measrument will results in a difference compared to the actual measrument following the definition.
-It can be measured by using MDL below, included in the [MDL script](/file/Teaching_Clemson/459_lab3.mdl).
+* One simple way is directly use the rising time and falling time at certain node as a surrogate measurement of the delay.
+Such a measrument will results in a difference compared to the actual measrument following the definition, while reflect the trend for such a simple circuit.
+It can be measured by using MDL below, included in the [MDL script for lab 3](/file/Teaching_Clemson/459_lab3.mdl).
 <pre>
 // computation of risetime for signal V(out0) from 10% to 90%
 export real rise=risetime(sig=V(out0), initval=vdd*.1, finalval=vdd*.9)